soguklehim/hot-air-controller/docs/manual.md

 **Mains fault**

 Controller needs to precisely follow the mains frequency for controlling the heater.
 If the mains frequency out of limits for a while, it'll shut off and gives this error.
-Since the Controller is extremely flexible about the frequency, this error is fairly rare and generally related with a power outage.
+Since the Controller supports wide frequency range, this error is fairly rare and generally related with a power outage.
 If your AC power blips you may get this error.
 Power cycle the unit and it'll clear out.

 If you're trying to use the Controller with a "synthetic" supply (a generator or UPS) and you keep getting this error, it generally means your supply generating extreme amount of noise or instead producing a sinewave it outputs ＶＡＰＯＲＷＡＶＥ or something.
 Jokes aside, it means the Controller cannot work with this supply.
 Please use a normal AC outlet.
 <br clear="both"/>